2ndmk2/lightcurve_analysis_handson/README.md

 ## 2. Install python modules
-- If you install python through anaconda, you already have a basic modules (e.g. numpy, matplotlib, scipy)
+If you install python through anaconda, you already have a basic modules (e.g. numpy, matplotlib, scipy).
-- Following modules should be installed by hands.
+Following modules should be installed by hands.
 If you want to install ##, "conda install ##" is the command.
 If modules are not in conda repository, you can type "conda install -c conda-forge ##" to see another repository.

 - lightkurve (https://docs.lightkurve.org/quickstart.html)
 - batman (https://lweb.cfa.harvard.edu/~lkreidberg/batman/)
 - lmfit (https://lmfit.github.io/lmfit-py/)